mathangpeddi/mathangpeddi/README.md

 </p>

 ## 🚀 Chapter 5: Epilogue: The Future Awaits
-As I continue my journey, I'm on the lookout for exciting roles as a Data Scientist/Data Analyst/Data Engineer.
+As I continue my journey, I'm on the lookout for exciting roles as a Software Developer/Data Scientist/Data Analyst.
 If you're on a quest to build powerful data-driven spells, collaborate on enchanting projects, or just share your own tech tales, I'm all ears!
 Reach out, and let's make the magic happen.
 Happy coding, and may your code be ever bug-free! ✨

 ## SKILL SETS: